 An applicant for the office of Justice of the Peace must be:

-If the applicant is affiliated with a party they should contact the chairman of that party and request to be nominated as a Justice of the Peace
+- If the applicant is affiliated with a party they should contact the Town Committee Chairman of that party and request to be nominated as a Justice of the Peace

-If there is no vacancy in the town the applicant would have to wait for nominations, which occur every 4 years during the month of July, to be made by the local town committees
+- If there is no vacancy in the town the applicant would have to wait for nominations, which occur every four years during the month of July, to be made by the local town committees

-The chairman of applicant's party makes his nomination by forwarding a letter to the local town clerk advising the clerk of the appointment.
-The nominee has 10 days to receive the oath of office from the date of appointment.
-The signature cards, certificate of appointment, and manual are furnished by the town clerk.
+The chairman of the applicant's party makes his nomination by forwarding a letter to the local Town Clerk advising the clerk of the appointment.
+The nominee has ten days to appear in the Town Clerk's office to receive the oath of office from the date of appointment.
+The signature cards, certificate of appointment, and manual are furnished by the Town Clerk.

-If the applicant is not registered with a party, and does not choose to register with a party, they can apply to the Town Clerk in their town of residence for appointment.
-This sort of appointment takes place every 4 years when new nominations take place.
-Call your local town clerk for details on this sort of nomination.
-Note: It is wise to call your local town clerk to verify any local requirements.
+If the applicant is not registered with a major party, they may apply to the Town Clerk in their town of residence for appointment.
+This sort of appointment takes place every four years when new nominations take place.
+Call your local Town Clerk for details on this sort of nomination.

-If you have any questions, please call at any time:
+If you have any questions, please contact me at any time: